mikedouglas/bamboo/pages/colophon.md

 If you're using a modern browser (and you should be), the text you're reading is displayed in a mixture of Futura PT and Adobe Minion Pro, thanks to the talented folks at [typekit].
+All ampersands are borrowed from the italic faces of Adobe Caslon Pro.

 Everything is hosted in a tiny VPS with [prgmr].